What Is Private Mortgage Insurance (PMI)?

 Edited by: Tammy Burns

-While PMI can feel like a pesky fee, don’t let it keep you from moving forward with your homebuying goals.
+While PMI can feel like a pesky fee, it’s usually a temporary expense.
 Here’s what you need to know about PMI before deciding whether to put 20% down or not.

 Key insights